apache/dolphinscheduler/docs/docs/en/guide/task/java.md

 ## Note

-1. When using the `FAT_JAR` run type, you must select the main program package along with the corresponding resource file, otherwise, the task will fail immediately.
-2. When using the `NORMAL_JAR` run type, you must select the main program package and the corresponding resource file, otherwise, the task will fail immediately.
-The main program package determines where the program starts, and after selecting the resource file, it will be called using the `-cp` option when running the program.
-3. For security reasons, when executing JAVA tasks, please use the environment management module to configure the JDK environment, such as `JAVA_HOME` and other environment variables.
+1. For security reasons, when executing JAVA tasks, please use the environment management module to configure the JDK environment, such as `JAVA_HOME` and other environment variables.
+2. NORMAL_JAR should provide the main class name (optional), while FAT_JAR does not need to provide the main class name.